apache/drill/_docs/connect-a-data-source/080-drill-default-input-format.md

 ## Querying Compressed Files

 You can query compressed GZ files, such as JSON and CSV, as well as uncompressed files.
-The file extension specified in the `formats . . . extensions` property of the storage plugin must precede the gz extension in the file name.
+The file extension specified in the `formats . . . extensions` property of the storage plugin configuration must precede the gz extension in the file name.
 For example, `proddata.json.gz` or `mydata.csv.gz` are valid file names to use in a query, as shown in the example in ["Querying the GZ File Directly"]({{site.baseurl"}}/docs/querying-plain-text-files/#query-the-gz-file-directly).